tamada/pochi/site/content/examples.md

 ---
-title: ":ant: Samples"
+title: ":ant: Examples"
 date: 2020-08-27
 ---

 ## :mega: Overview

-Those samples contain `samples` directory in the `pochi` directory.
+The `examples` directory in the `pochi` directory contains the following example programs.
 To write groovy script for the pochi, see the [API document of pochi](../apidocs/), especially, [BirthmarkSystemHelper](../apidocs/jp/cafebabe/pochi/birthmarks/BirthmarkSystemHelper.html).